samisyd/AI/README.md

 Typesense is a fast, open-source, typo-tolerant search engine designed for building lightning-fast, delightful search experiences in web and mobile apps, offering an easy-to-use alternative to complex systems like Elasticsearch.
 It's in-memory for speed, supports features like faceted search, vector search, and geo-search, and is popular for e-commerce and documentation sites needing instant, relevant results even with misspellings.
 Key Features

     Speed: Optimized for sub-50ms responses, often achieved by keeping the index in RAM.
+Written in C++ and written in an in-memory architecture and because of this it is incredibly fast and memory efficient.
     Typo Tolerance: Handles misspellings automatically, finding relevant results even with errors (e.g., "Dragoon" for "Dragon").
     Ease of Use: Provides a developer-friendly experience with a simple API and good defaults, reducing operational overhead.
     Open Source: Free to self-host, with a managed SaaS option (Typesense Cloud) available.